nikiwlan/BA-Deepfake-Detection-Utils/RealForensics/README.md

 After extracting the frames in the videos and detecting the landmarks the folders have to be placed as following:

-**video placement**
+## Video Placement

 Place the videos in the corresponding directories.
 For example, for datasets like FaceForensics++, FaceShifter, and DeeperForensics, use the following structure:

 `data/Forensics/{type}/c23/videos`